|Nutrition Facts (per serving)|

-Stir in the vinegar, one tablespoon at a time.
+Stir in the vinegar, 1 tablespoon at a time.
 Small curds will begin to form.
 Stir gently for 5 minutes or so, then let the mixture cool for 10 more minutes.

 When most of the whey has drained off and the cheese is cool enough to handle, lift the edges of the cheesecloth up and twist, wrapping the cheese securely inside the cheesecloth.
 Squeeze off excess whey.

 How to Press Curds for Firmer, Molded Cheese

 Once the cheese curds are well drained, place a ring mold (or clean, empty metal can with both lids removed) on a baking sheet or flat dish.
 Spoon curds inside of the ring.

 Cover the curds with a piece of wax paper, then use another can or something heavy to press down on them.
 Place the cheese in the refrigerator and press for 3 to 4 hours, or overnight.

 Remove from the mold and wrap cheese with plastic wrap or place in an airtight container.

-- Store cheese for up to 1 week in the refrigerator.
+- Store cheese for up to one week in the refrigerator.